-Set up a quiet, dedicated workspace in your home, if possible, with strong internet access and the office accessories you need to make your work go smoothly.
+If possible, set up a quiet, dedicated workspace in your home with strong internet access and the office accessories you need to make work go smoothly.

 Have a plan of attack.

-Set aside dedicated time for working with minimal distractions.
-You may want to organize your job search using a common productivity method and/or a Kanban-style app to keep track of your tasks.
+Set aside dedicated work time with minimal distractions.
+You may want to organize your job search using a common productivity method and a Kanban-style organizer:

-How is your industry adapting to economic change?
-Where is the demand and the slowdown?
-Knowing the answers can help make you smarter about your job search and better at selling yourself to employers.
-The best way to stay informed is to read widely, join online conversations, and follow industry leaders on LinkedIn.
+How is your industry adapting to the pandemic and recession?
+Where is the demand and slowdown in hiring?
+Knowing this can help you sell yourself to employers.
+Stay informed by reading widely, joining online conversations, and following industry leaders on LinkedIn.

 Know who’s hiring.

-More than just knowing broader industry trends, hunt for the companies that are hiring.
-Chances are, demand for new hires has merely shifted and not gone away in your industry.
+Hunt for the companies that are hiring.
+Chances are, demand for new hires has shifted and not gone away in your industry.

 Improve your LinkedIn.